Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

-Next, one can construct a path lying on the branched surface by tracing out points lying on the train tracks in the movie.
+Next we have to describe a system of connecting annuli.
+Observe that one can construct a path lying on $B_Q$ by tracing out points lying on the train tracks in the movie.
 Similarly, a cooriented surface can be constructed by tracing out cooriented intervals in the movie.
-If one wants the constructed surface to be part of a connecting annulus for which surgery along it produces blue triple points, then the endpoints of the intervals can only perform the moves illustrated in \Cref{fig:moves2}, and the interior of the intervals must lie away form the switches of the train tracks.
-Of course, there are symmetric moves if one wants to construct a connecting annulus for which surgery along it produces red triple points, but we will let the reader fill those out.
-For the rest of this paper, we will only need to use the moves in the top rows of \Cref{fig:moves2} and \Cref{fig:moves3}.
+If one wants the constructed surface to be part of a connecting annulus surgery along which produces blue triple points, then the endpoints of the intervals can only perform the moves illustrated in \Cref{fig:moves2}, and the interior of the intervals must lie away form the switches of the train tracks.
+Of course, there are symmetric moves if one wants to construct a connecting annulus surgery along which produces red triple points, but we will let the reader fill those out.

 For a collection of such surfaces to form a system of connecting annuli, the interior of the intervals must be disjoint from each other, and the endpoints of the intervals must only move past each other in the moves illustrated in \Cref{fig:moves3}.